arXiv preprint, 2026

 With the rise in popularity of smart glasses, users' attention has been integrated into Vision-Language Models (VLMs) to streamline multi-modal querying in daily scenarios.
 However, leveraging gaze data to model users' attention may introduce ambiguity challenges: (1) users' verbal questions become ambiguous by using pronouns or skipping context, (2) humans' gaze patterns can be noisy and exhibit complex spatiotemporal relationships with their spoken questions.
 Previous works only consider single image as visual modality input, failing to capture the dynamic nature of the user's attention.
 In this work, we introduce GLARIFY, a novel method to leverage spatiotemporal gaze information to enhance the model's effectiveness in real-world applications.
 Initially, we analyzed hundreds of querying samples with the gaze modality to demonstrate the noisy nature of users' gaze patterns.
 We then utilized GPT-4o to design an automatic data synthesis pipeline to generate the GLARIFY-Ambi dataset, which includes a dedicated chain-of-thought (CoT) process to handle noisy gaze patterns.
 Finally, we designed a heatmap module to incorporate gaze information into cutting-edge VLMs while preserving their pretrained knowledge.
 We evaluated GLARIFY using a hold-out test set.
 Experiments demonstrate that GLARIFY significantly outperforms baselines.
 By robustly aligning VLMs with human attention, GLARIFY paves the way for a usable and intuitive interaction paradigm with a visual assistant.

-Published in Proceedings of the 2025 KDD Cup Workshop for Multimodal Retrieval Augmented Generation (CRAG-MM), Toronto, Canada, 2025
+In Proceedings of the 2025 KDD Cup Workshop for Multimodal Retrieval Augmented Generation (CRAG-MM), Toronto, Canada, 2025

 This paper presents the technical solution developed by team CRUISE for the KDD Cup 2025 Meta Comprehensive RAG Benchmark for Multi-modal, Multi-turn (CRAG-MM) challenge.
 The challenge aims to address a critical limitation of modern Vision Language Models (VLMs): their propensity to hallucinate, especially when faced with egocentric imagery, long-tail entities, and complex, multi-hop questions.
 This issue is particularly problematic in real-world applications where users pose fact-seeking queries that demand high factual accuracy across diverse modalities.
 To tackle this, we propose a robust, multi-stage framework that prioritizes factual accuracy and truthfulness over completeness.
 Our solution integrates a lightweight query router for efficiency, a query-aware retrieval and summarization pipeline, a dual-pathways generation and a post-hoc verification.
 This conservative strategy is designed to minimize hallucinations, which incur a severe penalty in the competition's scoring metric.
 Our approach achieved 3rd place in Task 1, demonstrating the effectiveness of prioritizing answer reliability in complex multi-modal RAG systems.
 Our implementation is available at github.